getnacelle/nacelle-js/packages/shopify-cart/docs/custom-fragments.md

 Please take care to ensure that your fragments use the expected GraphQL types.
 If a fragment is provided with an unexpected GraphQL type, `@nacelle/shopify-cart` will throw an error when the `cartClient` is initialized.

 The fragment name (example: `SomeFragment` in `fragment SomeFragment on GraphqlTypeOfInterest`) can be a name of your choosing.

+## Default fragments

+Please check out `@nacelle/shopify-cart`'s [default GraphQL fragments][nacelle-shopify-cart-fragments].
+Familiarity with these fragments will help you to identify which fragments you'd like to augment or override.

+There are two flavors of GraphQL fragments that you can supply as `customFragments` - "extension" fragments, and "replacement" fragments.

+## Extension fragments

+Extension fragments make additive changes to the default fragments.
+When supplying an extension fragment, you can only query for more data, not less.
+Extension fragments have `customFragments` keys that start with "`EXTEND_`".

+## Replacement fragments

+Replacement fragments totally override `@nacelle/shopify-cart`'s default fragments, except for any data fields that are required by `@nacelle/shopify-cart`.
+Any `customFragments` keys that do not start with "`EXTEND_`" are replacement fragments.

 ## Examples